techpines/express.io/examples/README.md

 # Examples

-__All of these examples work__ on node 0.8.x and 0.6.x, although less testing has been done.
-Please run through the examples.
-They will help.
+__All of these examples work__.
+I repeat, __all of these examples work__.
+Almost every example will work if copy and pasted.
+These are __real working examples__.
+Just make sure you have `node` and `express.io` installed.

-To get started run the following commands:
+You can also run them straight out of the repository without copy-pasting, if you do the following.

 ```bash
 git clone git://github.com/techpines/express.io